jamie-mcg/recipe-recommender/README.md

 Feel free to fork this repo and make it your own!

+## Data

+The data can be downloaded from Kaggle and is the Food.com dataset [here](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions).
+Just put all the files into a folder named `data' in the home directory of the repo.

 ## Recommendations

 An example of a recommendation result is below: